nakabonne/golintui/README.md

 ## Features

-- Easy to run golangci-lint
+- Easy to operate golangci-lint
 - Able to sort out the issues for each linter
 - Able to open files by specifying the issue line

-## Quick Start
+## Usage

-`golintui` may not able to display correctly without the following locale settings:
+Note that, it may not able to display correctly without the following locale settings:

 ```bash
 export LC_CTYPE=en_US.UTF-8
 ```

+### Quick Start

 ```bash
 golintui
 ```

 Just press `r`, then results from golangci-lint should be shown.
-You can open the issue file
+You can open and edit the issue file.